tGstep/Cpp-Modern-Header-Only/README.md

 ## 🔎 How to Search for Header-Only Libraries

-A search helper is available that scans [awesome-header-only](https://github.com/pfultz2/awesome-header-only) to find matching libraries.
+A search helper that find libraries is provided.

 - On Linux/macOS:
   ```bash